kitnil/awesome/README.md

 - [chronograf](https://github.com/influxdata/chronograf) - Open source monitoring and visualization UI for the TICK stack
 - [hint](https://github.com/webhintio/hint) - 💡 A hinting engine for the web
 - [commitlint](https://github.com/conventional-changelog/commitlint) - 📓 Lint commit messages
+- [gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
+Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
+Run gdbgui from the terminal and a new tab will open in your browser.
 - [shellshape](https://github.com/timbertson/shellshape) - tiling window manager extension for gnome-shell
 - [Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Firefox and Chrome WebExtension/Addon that deletes cookies as soon as the tab closes, domain changes, browser restarts, or a combination of those events.
 - [stylebot](https://github.com/ankit/stylebot) - Change the appearance of the web instantly